 We provide resources to help individuals become more responsible developers and users of tests primarily through our Assessment Literacy effort, which develops resources appropriate for various audiences.
 More information can be found on our Guides & Digital Resources webpage.
 To support appropriate test selection/use and research involving the assessment of social-emotional learning (SEL), please refer to our SEL Assessment Technical Guidebook.
 In addition, we have identified resources from other organizations that can be found on our Assessment Literacy webpage.
 If you cannot find the resources you are looking for, please contact us.

 I am unfamiliar with some of the technical terms used in a test review.
 How can I find out what these terms mean?

-Who qualifies to review tests for Buros?
+Who qualifies to review tests for the Mental Measurements Yearbook?

 How can I become a reviewer for the Mental Measurements Yearbook?

-If you have received your PhD, PsyD, EdD, or other doctoral level training in your respective field and have had training in psychometric evaluation (statistics and measurement), you may qualify to review tests for Buros.
-You may submit this information by clicking 'Become a Buros Reviewer' on the Information for Reviewers webpage.
+If you have received your PhD, PsyD, EdD, or other doctoral level training in your respective field and have had training in psychometric evaluation (statistics and measurement), you may qualify to become a test reviewer for us.
+You may submit your information by clicking Become a Buros Reviewer on the Information for Reviewers webpage.
 You will be asked for identifying information and for your specific areas of interest and expertise.
-Return to top of page

 What steps does the Buros Center for Testing take to maintain test security?

 We rely on our established practices for handling test materials and our editorial policies as well as relevant professional codes to ensure that tests remain secure before, during, and after the test review process unfolds.
 Our “Policies for Maintaining Security of Test Materials” document provides detailed information about our security procedures.
 This document is posted on the Information for Test Publishers area of our webpage.